dwwd

 Why understanding employment and HR law is vital for your business

 Whether you have a small team or an expansive one, every employee has legal rights — governed by employment law.
 On the contrary, as an employer, you also have rights.
-By recognising the entitlements and rights of employees and employers, you can manage expectations and create a healthy and productive work environment.
+Seeking guidance from employment law solicitors for employers can help you navigate these rights effectively.
+By recognising the entitlements and rights of employees and employers, you can manage expectations and foster a positive work culture which ensures the wellbeing of employees and furthers business success.

-When businesses don’t adhere to employment law, they run the risk of financial and reputational damage.
-And when employees defy these laws, they may face disciplinary action or dismissal.
+When businesses fail to comply with employment law, they run the risk of financial and reputational damage and a decline in employee morale.

 The key areas of employment law

-So, what does employment law cover?
+So, what is employment law, and what does it cover?
 There are several key areas to be aware of.

-It’s also essential to provide any new workers with clear and comprehensive employment contracts that cover pay, hours of work, holiday entitlement, sick pay, notice periods, and job duties.
+It’s essential to provide any new workers with clear and comprehensive employment contracts that cover pay, hours of work, holiday entitlement, sick pay, notice periods, and job responsibilities.

-Another important area of HR and employment law covers discrimination, both within the recruitment process and in the workplace.
-The Equality Act 2010 prohibits discrimination based on protected characteristics such as age, disability, gender reassignment, race, religion or belief, sex, and sexual orientation.
+The Equality Act 2010 prohibits discrimination based on protected characteristics such as age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
+Employers must ensure that their policies, practices and behaviours do not disadvantage any employee or job applicant based on these characteristics.

 3. Working hours, leave and pay

 All parties involved must adhere to the working hours, leave, and pay set out in the employee’s contract.
-There are certain legislations that employers need to follow, too.
+There are certain regulations and legislation that employers need to follow, too.
 For example, working hours regulations state that an employee must not work more than 48 hours a week on average.

 Employees are also entitled to minimum wage and equal pay, regardless of gender.